mdsol-share/crichton/doc/data_and_transition_descriptors.md

             planet3: Vulcan
 ```

 However, for a bigger lists it may not be the best solution.
-Crichton supports decorating [Service Objects][] with methods,
-which when called will return either `list`, `hash` or reference to `external` resource.
-See below:
+Crichton supports decorating [Service Objects][] with methods, which when called will return either `list`, `hash` or reference to `external` resource:

 * Specify method which will be called on a service object
 ```yaml